 February 3, 2009

 My third class has been much like my first.
-Since we are making my instrument in 2 parts just to be safe (in case the headjoint is great but i mess up the finger holes), I had to turn more wood today for what will end up being the headjoint.
+Since we are making my instrument in two parts just to be safe (in case the headjoint is great but I mess up the finger holes), I had to turn more wood today for what will end up being the headjoint.

 Turning wood has started becoming something truly relaxing for me.
 My friends said this would probably be the case.
 It is sort of calm and meditative.
 There is wood spinning, and you just have your gouge going left and right, left and right, left and right.
 I find it much easier to keep consistent pressure during the gouging process if, like in everything, I relax and just breathe deeply.
 Maybe I came into this class thinking it would be meditative because of comments my friends made.
 I’m glad they did.

 In addition to turning the wood, I filed down the small section of metal tubing that will be holding the two parts of my flute together.
 Filing metal is something different than turning wood.
 The process is the same, but you have to be much more careful with metal shavings flying everywhere, and of course it feels different.